-Today, Francis lives near Charlottetown with his wife, Georgina.
+Today, Senator Francis remains committed to advancing changes that will positively impact the lives of people in Epekwitk and beyond.
+He lives near Charlottetown with his wife, Georgina.
 They are proud parents and grandparents.

 The Hon.
 Brian Francis